|Penalty for Late Return

 Can the Landlord Charge for Painting in Washington?

-Yes, in Washington, landlords can charge for painting, except for normal wear and tear, and the lease agreement states that the deposit may be used to cover damage.
+Landlords in Washington can charge for painting, except for normal wear and tear, and the lease agreement states that the deposit may be used to cover damage.
 For example, if the tenant:

 - Causes damage beyond normal wear and tear